JonasLukasczyk/workbench/readme.md

 # Running the example

-You can now use this python environment to run the 'hello world' example, using the `make_test_area` script.
-This will create a directory under `testing/`, copy files, and run a jupyter notebook example:
+You can now use this python environment to run several examples, using `make`.
+Running `make example` will create a directory under `testing/`, copy files, and run a jupyter notebook example:

 ```
 source csenv/bin/activate